 By: Douglas Darrah

 When Alicia Huerta was looking for a post-graduation job last spring, one opportunity stood out to her more than all the others.
-Working for the Boston University branch of the College Advising Corps would, according to her, allow her “to give back and to help the same group of students that I fit into when I was in high school.”
-That opportunity “just kind of overshadowed any other position that I was looking at.”
+Huerta explained that working for the Boston University branch of the College Advising Corps positions her “to give back and to help the same group of students that [she] fit into when [she] was in high school.”
+That opportunity “just kind of overshadowed any other position that [she] was looking at.”

 Janki and Jeanelle, an advisor with BU-CAC hug at their school’s graduation ceremony.

 CAC-BU is part of a national organization that Dr. Nicole Hurd founded in 2005.
-It expanded into Boston in 2013 and partnered with BU in 2015.
+CAC expanded to Boston in 2013, beginning its partnership with Boston University in 2015.
 Every year, they help thousands of students tour college, take the SAT, navigate the Common App, apply for financial aid, and access other resources that they may need.

 Students need those skills now more than ever.
-The college application process gets more complicated every year, and unless a student has professional support throughout it, it quickly becomes overwhelming.
-After a student takes the PSAT, Huerta points out that “if you’re not familiar with it…you might not necessarily understand the weight of the score whether it’s good or bad.”
+Unless a student has professional support, the college application quickly becomes overwhelming.
+After a student takes the PSAT, Huerta points out that “if you’re not familiar with it… you might not necessarily understand the weight of the score whether it’s good or bad.”
 Students may not also know that they have to cultivate relationships with teachers who can write them recommendation letters.
 Applying for scholarships and financial aid is an equally nightmarish process.
 CAC advisers help students stay organized and in control throughout this stressful time.

 It also helps the counselors build relationships with the students in their one-on-one sessions.
-According to Hannah Weber, another adviser, “That’s my favorite part of the job; just talking with them and getting to know them.
+Another advisor, Hannah Weber, expressed: “That’s my favorite part of the job; just talking with them and getting to know them.
 Every one-on-one surprises me and all the students are so unique and special.”
-She has managed to build a close, informal rapport where they feel comfortable, “just poking their head in and asking ‘Miss what does this mean, Miss when’s the deadline for this?’”
+Weber has managed to build a close, informal rapport where they feel comfortable: students “just poking their head in and asking ‘Miss, what does this mean?
+Miss, when’s the deadline for this?’”

-CAC-BU is currently accepting applications to join the 2020-21 college adviser cohort.
+CAC-BU is currently accepting applications to join the 2020-21 college advisor cohort.
 For more information, contact CAC-BU at cacbu@bu.edu.